 As well as using multiple testers in a lab-based scenario, the Which? overall percentage score is calculated purely on the measurements and ratings supplied by the lab, meaning there's no room for unconscious bias when giving an overall rating.

 The fridge freezers that impress the most in our tests are made Best Buys.
-As of November 2019, a fridge freezer that scores at least 75% earns our Best Buy recommendation, but you should still read our reviews to check for any factors that might impact your buying decision.
+A fridge freezer that scores at least 74% earns our Best Buy recommendation, but you should still read our reviews to check for any factors that might impact your buying decision.

 Fridge freezers that score 45% or less, on the other hand, are Don’t Buys and should be avoided at all costs.